fmesserer/ocp-playground/documentation/Method - Open Loop Planning.md

 h(x_k, u_k) \leq 0.
 $$

-## Practical Solution of the Nonlinear Programm
+## Practical Solution of the Nonlinear Program
 The nonlinear program above is of the general form

 $$